MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-uicc-reset-operations.md

 #### MBIM_MS_UICC_PASSTHROUGH_ACTION

-The MBIM_MS_UICC_PASSTHROUGH_ACTION enumeration defines the types of pass-through actions the host can specify to the MBIM function.
+The MBIM_MS_UICC_PASSTHROUGH_ACTION enumeration defines the types of passthrough actions the host can specify to the MBIM function.

 | Types | Value |
 | --- | --- |